stonepros/stone/doc/rados/troubleshooting/troubleshooting-mon.rst

 ``monmaptool`` would be able to make sense of cold, hard, inscrutable zeros.
 It's also possible to end up with a monitor with a severely outdated monmap, notably if the node has been down for months while you fight with your vendor's TAC.
-The subject ``ceph-mon`` daemon might be unable to find the surviving monitors (e.g., say ``mon.c`` is down; you add a new monitor ``mon.d``, then remove ``mon.a``, then add a new monitor ``mon.e`` and remove ``mon.b``; you will end up with a totally different monmap from the one
+The subject ``stone-mon`` daemon might be unable to find the surviving monitors (e.g., say ``mon.c`` is down; you add a new monitor ``mon.d``, then remove ``mon.a``, then add a new monitor ``mon.e`` and remove ``mon.b``; you will end up with a totally different monmap from the one